Acer pseudosieboldianum

-Acer pseudosieboldianum, the Chinese maple or purplebloom maple, is a species of maple.
+Acer pseudosieboldianum, the Korean maple or purplebloom maple, is a species of maple.
 It is native to northeastern China, Korea, and the Russian Far East.

 Description

 Acer pseudosieboldianum is a small tree or shrub.
 It is deciduous.
 It grows about 12 to 18 inches per year.
 The mature tree is 15 to 25 feet tall.

 The leaves are 4 to 6 inches wide and have usually 9 to 11 lobes.
 The green leaves turn shades of red, yellow, and orange in fall.
 This species exhibits Marcescence (tends to hold on to a portion of its dried leaves through the winter).
 The flowers are white with purple bracts.
 New growth is coated in white, sticky hairs.
 This characteristic distinguishes the plant from the similar Acer sieboldianum, which lacks hairs.

 The bark of the plant is thin and easily damaged by mechanical injury or in harsh weather.
 Tears in the bark make it vulnerable to insect and fungal infestation.
 The species is susceptible to canker and Verticillium wilt when stressed.